 The Red Sea is unique in that it is one of the saltiest bodies of water in the world, with salinity levels reaching up to 40%.
 It is home to over 1000 species of fish, many of which are endemic to the area.
-It is also home to 44 species of sharks.
+It is also home to numerous species of sharks.
 The sea’s coral reefs are some of the most diverse and pristine in the world.

 What To Expect

 Scuba divers might choose to travel to the Red Sea for any number of reasons, but among them are intact shipwrecks, shoals of sharks and colorful coral reefs.
 Reef sharks, oceanic whitetips, hammerheads, tigers and thresher sharks can be encountered throughout the region.
-Whale sharks, manatees and dolphins may also surprise lucky divers.
+Whale sharks, dugongs and dolphins may also surprise lucky divers.